 Understanding the Weapon Wheel

-Longarm Back and Longarm Shoulder are your slots for rifles, bows and other similar weapons.
-In the Throwables slot, you can equip different throwables items such as lassos of dynamite which can be excellent for crowd control.
+Longarm Back and Longarm Shoulder are your slots for rifles, bows, and other similar weapons.
+In the Throwables slot, you can equip different throwables items, such as lassos of dynamite, which can be excellent for crowd control.
 Every time you leave your horse, make sure that you take along the items that you will really need for the trip.

 Using the Item Wheel

 Similar to the weapon wheel, your item wheel allows you to equip different items that complement the weapons in combat and different situations.
 This wheel will allow you to consume different tonics and provisions.
-You will also find different other useful items such as camera and binoculars on this wheel.
+You will also find different other useful items such as a camera and binoculars on this wheel.

 Looking at the bottom of this wheel, you will find clothes, hunting items, and campfires.
 You can pick any item you want from the list.
-Just like the weapons, make sure that you take only useful items while leaving your horse because you have limited space.
+Just like with weapons, make sure that you take only useful items while leaving your horse because you have limited space.

 Use Cover to Survive Longer

 Cover is vital in gunfights and you will not survive in gunfights without resorting to cover for a long time.
-Sometimes you will engage in gun battles in large areas where a large number of enemies will be shooting at you at the same time.
+Sometimes, you will engage in gun battles in large areas where a large number of enemies will be shooting at you at the same time.
 During this time, you will need to resort to cover for a chance of surviving the gun battle.

 It is vital that you use cover while in gunfights.
 They will allow you to scan the area up ahead in peace so that you can come up with a strategy to move in for an attack.